Smart ways to motivate employees

 Benefits beyond salary are widespread worldwide, with companies providing something extra to people.
 For example, tax-free benefits to staff are something common in recent years due to the tax exemptions they provide to the company, but also the avoidance of deductions to the employee.

 A common choice for companies is the meal benefits, which are either in the form of a voucher or in the form of a card.
 A very good solution is the GoForEat meal card and the meal voucher Chèque Déjeuner of Up Hellas which can be redeemed at cooperating food-related stores.
-However, the card GoForEat has an open network of partners and it can be used in shops related to food (e.g., coffee shops, supermarkets, restaurants, bakeries, patisseries and others) except for gas stations.
+However, the card GoForEat has the largest affiliated network and it can be used in shops related to food (e.g., coffee shops, supermarkets, restaurants, bakeries, patisseries and others) except for gas stations.
 This freedom offered is perhaps the key, so the employee knows that this product does not limit or "force" him to go to specific cooperating stores, but instead spend the money as he wants to.
 In addition to meal vouchers, the employer can also give gift cards to motivate people.
 One such option is the UpGift of Up Hellas that can be used in any store, all over Greece.
 With UpGift the employee can buy his favorite mobile, the bike he so wanted or make a gift to a loved one.

 From the start of 2020 and the beginning of the pandemic, remote work entered "violently" into our professional life, which may have been widespread abroad, but in our country is still at an early stage.
 Now, several businesses are introducing remote work, saving in this way significant amounts in resources, offices, etc. for themselves.

 "People are more productive working at home than they would expect.
 Some thought everything would fall apart, but this didn’t happen.
 Many say they are more productive now" – Mark Zuckerberg, Facebook CEO.